 Phoenix Houses Of New England Womens Residential Program is an addiction treatment center located at 251 Main Street in the 02822 zip code in Exeter, RI.

 It is operated by a private non-profit organization.
-Phoenix Houses Of New England Womens Residential Program provides methadone detoxification, relapse prevention from naltrexone and buprenorphine detoxification.
-Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program include motivational interviewing, CBT and counseling for trauma victims.
-Phoenix Houses Of New England Womens Residential Program also specializes in detox services and offers residential benzodiazepines detoxification, inpatient alcohol detoxification and inpatient opioid detoxification.
-Phoenix Houses Of New England Womens Residential Program provides hospital inpatient heroin detoxification, one year inpatient heroin rehab and inpatient hospital heroin rehabilitation.
-It also provides inpatient heroin detox services, residential treatment for dual diagnosis and residential treatment for heroin abuse.
+Phoenix Houses Of New England Womens Residential Program provides methadone maintenance, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program include matrix model, counseling for substance abuse and DBT.
+Phoenix Houses Of New England Womens Residential Program also specializes in detox services and offers inpatient opioid detoxification, residential benzodiazepines detoxification and inpatient alcohol detox.
+Phoenix Houses Of New England Womens Residential Program provides long-term residential heroin rehab, inpatient hospital heroin rehabilitation and short-term residential heroin rehab.
+It also provides inpatient dual diagnosis treatment, inpatient heroin detoxification and residential heroin abuse treatment.

 SPONSORED AD